eileenhays/block_party/README.md

 ## Overview
 Moved to a new city or neighborhood?
 Bored and want to find something random to do?
 Ready to expand your social network IRL?

 BlockParty is a web app that enables users to engage with their community through real social interaction with their neighbors.
-The user can input their address and interactively showcase dynamic events in their neighborhood on a map and save or remove favorite events.
+The user can input their address and interactively showcase events in their neighborhood on a map or listed, and save favorite events.

 ## Tech Stack
 Backend: Python, Flask, SQLAlchemy, PostgreSQL, bcrypt (encryption)